smoca-ag/lightweight-kotlin-redux/README.md

 ## State

 The state decribes the data of the whole system.
 The state must not be mutable.
-Only data classes with read-properties should be used.
-The only component that should change the state is the [Reducer](#reducer)
+Only data classes with read-properties are allowed.
+The only component that can change the state is the [Reducer](#reducer)

 ```kotlin
 data class AppState(